LCrossman/Metagenomics_shotgun_tutorial/README.md

 # Step 5.
 Conclusions
 Make some conclusions about your results both technically and biologically.

 # Step 6.
-Optional - Plotting scripts
+Optional - Plotting scripts in R programming language

-Scripts: XX
+Scripts: Optional_plotting/plot_metabat_statistics.R

 Data: Your output from steps 4 or 5.